codebar/tutorials/js/lesson1/tutorial.md

 response to user activity.

 This tutorial is intended to give you a very brief introduction to JavaScript.
-It barely scratches the surface of all the things that you can do with it - this one is intended to be just enough for you to understand our next tutorials that do more interesting things.
+It barely scratches the surface of all the things that you can do with it - it is enough for you to understand our next tutorials that do more interesting things.

 Most words in programming have special meanings.
 We're going to take some time during this tutorial to explain what some of the commonly used words mean.
 Words which mean a specific thing will be marked in **bold**.
 Try to remember them, as it's important for you to understand what other programmers mean when they use them, and what the documentation means when you read it.
 You can always look back at this tutorial later to remind yourself.